 Illustrated Guide to Espresso Based Drinks

 There is no one type of espresso.
 Not only is it used as a base to many coffee drinks, but it is also adaptable depending on tastes.
+Looking to buy a new Espresso Machine? view the best ones here.

 A coffee brewed using pressurised water which is approximately 1-1.25oz (28ml-35ml) in volume and is brewed in between 25-30 seconds.
 An espresso has a layer of foam on top known as a crema (not illustrated) which contains many of the aromatics and flavours of the drink.